ibm-cloud-docs/containers/cs_troubleshoot_network.md

     ```
     {: pre}

-2. Get a new private and public VLAN for each zone that your cluster is in by [contacting {{site.data.keyword.Bluemix_notm}} support](/docs/infrastructure/vlans?topic=vlans-ordering-premium-vlans#ordering-premium-vlans).
+2. Get a new private and public VLAN for each zone that your cluster is in by [contacting {{site.data.keyword.cloud_notm}} support](/docs/infrastructure/vlans?topic=vlans-ordering-premium-vlans#ordering-premium-vlans).

 3. Note the new private and public VLAN IDs for each zone.